aptech/docs/docs/CR-squeeze.rst

     :param a: data
     :type a: Multi-dimensional array

-    :returns: atrim (*Multidimensional array or matrix*) with all dimensions equal to 1 removed.
+    :return atrim: with all dimensions equal to 1 removed.

+    :type atrim: Multidimensional array or matrix

 Remarks
 -------